-3.2 ADDRESSING
+5.2 Addressing

-Each command to the I^2C Serial Communications macrocell begins with a Control Byte.
+Each command to the I2C Serial Communications macrocell begins with a Control Byte.
 The bits inside this Control Byte are shown in Figure 7.
 After the Start bit, the first four bits are a control code.
-Each bit in a control code can be sourced independently from the register or by value defined externally by IO5, IO4, IO3 and IO2.
+Each bit in the control code can be sourced independently from the register or by value defined externally by IO5, IO4, IO3, and IO2.
 The LSB of the control code is defined by the value of IO2, while the MSB is defined by the value of IO5.
-The address source (either register bit or PIN) for each bit in the control code is defined by reg <1623:1620>.
-This gives the user flexibility on the chip level addressing of this device and other devices on the same I^2C bus.
+The address source (either register bit or PIN) for each bit in the control code is defined by registers [1623:1620].
+This gives the User flexibility on the chip level addressing of this device and other devices on the same I2C bus.
 The default control code is 0001.
-The Block Address is the next three bits (A10,A9, A8), which will define the most significant bits in the addressing of the data to be read or written by the command.
+The Block Address is the next three bits (A10, A9, A8), which will define the most significant bits in the addressing of the data to be read or written by the command.
 The last bit in the Control Byte is the R/W bit, which selects whether a read command or write command is requested, with a "1" selecting for a Read command, and a "0" selecting for a Write command.
 This Control Byte will be followed by an Acknowledge bit (ACK), which is sent by this device to indicate successful communication of the Control Byte data.